Mutuduxf/Zaabee.AspNetCore.Formatters/Zaabee.AspNetCore.Formatters.Protobuf/README.md

 # Zaabee.AspNetCore.Protobuf

-Protobuf formatters for asp.net core
+Protobuf formatters for asp.net core witch can serialize the model without attributes(the type must be determined before compilate).

 ## QuickStart